 Clarity is the Key to Successful Execution of Strategy

-Too many companies fail at successfully implementing their strategy because they underestimate the fact that strategic clarity is the key to successful strategy execution.
+Too many leaders fail at successfully implementing their strategy because they underestimate the fact that strategic clarity is the key to successful strategy execution.
 Even though most executive teams spend countless hours in the board room making strategic plans for growth, there is a chasm between the strategy design and strategy execution that is seldom crossed.

 What the Strategy Research Says